 Shares that are acquired through DRIPs are taxable – they are considered to be income even though the actual cash dividend was reinvested.
 Therefore, shareholders are required to maintain records (i.e., a record of a transaction, cost base, capital gains/losses) for the purpose of tax reporting.
 It can be troublesome and time-consuming for investors.

 A DRIP increases an investor’s exposure to the company.
-As the investor acquires more shares through the DRIP, their portfolio will be more exposed to the company.
-DRIPs may prompt an investor to rebalance his or her portfolio periodically.
+As the investor acquires more shares through the DRIP, their portfolio will be more heavily exposed to the company.
+DRIPs may prompt the need for an investor to rebalance his or her portfolio periodically.